Business Research 101

 Information is generally distributed via channels that are either free (the Internet) or for-fee or by subscription (library type databases).
 Think of for-fee information as being distributed and packaged in databases by type.

-Free Information can be from Industry Thought Leaders, government or non-profits, companies and individuals.
+Free Information can be from industry thought leaders, government or non-profits, companies and individuals.
 They use the Internet to distribute their direct information.

 • Industry Thought Leaders often publish information to promote their business.
 Well respected Thought Leaders respected are: PWC, Deloitte, E&Y, KPMG, McKinsey, Bain and Boston Consulting Group.